liangtam/PlatePal/backend/README.md

 - Open your terminal, write `npm i` to install the dependencies

 # Setting up backend connection (if connecting for the first time)
+**Precondition**: You need to be added as an admin to the database first.
 - Create a file called `.env` for your **env**ironment variables.
 This file will hold sensitive information, which is why the `.gitignore` file will ignore all `.env` files so it does not get published to the repository.
 - In your `.env` file, write:
 ```